fdcl-gwu/Motor_Tests/README.md

     ```
     4. Add a known mass, for example 46 gr, to the rig and run record.py again.
 Make sure to change the file name in record.py; A recommended file name, for 46 gr mass, is 'calib_46.txt'.
 You should now have two text files that contain a single column of data read from the force sensor.
     5. Repeat step 5, for different masses.
 Make sure that you do not overload the load cell.
+    6. Go through each text file to make sure all the data will be readable and correct.
+For example, within the first few data points, somtimes "332" will be shortened to "32".
+This will affect your calibration so those incorrect values should be removed from the data set.

 6) Attach a power supply to the motor and set it at a specific voltage (Tiger 700 motor and 11*3.7 CF propeller with 14.8 V), checking with a multimeter.
 The Voltage may drift during the tests so be prepared to adjust the supply accordingly.